-Dr Rachel Doern joined the Institute of Management Studies in January 2014.
+Dr Rachel Doern joined the Institute of Management Studies at Goldsmiths in January 2014.
 She previously worked at Royal Holloway University of London, and the Universities of St. Andrews and Essex.
 She has a PhD in Management, an MSc in International Marketing, a BComm in Marketing and a BA in Economics and Psychology.

 2017.
 Small business adaptation and resilience following adversity: The experience of small businesses during the London Riots.
 Seminar, De Montfort University Leicester.

 2017.
 How do small businesses and their owner-managers adapt to a crisis?
 The case of the London riots, Seminar, University of Burgos.